AdaRoseCannon/webvr/talk-bbc-2017.md

 </blockquote>

+# Where is it supported

+> Desktop: Chrome, Firefox, Servo, Microsoft Edge
+>
+> Android: Samsung Internet for GearVR, Chrome, Carmel on GearVR
+>
+> Other mobile browsers such as Safari for iOS work extremely well with the WebVR polyfill.

 ## How the web platform can enhance VR

 The web as a platform has been delivering media content for years now.